mitre/emasser/README.md

 ## Design

 ### Interactions with eMASS API
-`emasser` leverages a MITRE dependency, `emass_client`, which provides a REST API client based on a MITRE-created [OpenAPI](https://www.openapis.org/) version 3 specification for the official [eMASS API specification](https://mitre.github.io/emass_client/docs/redoc).
+The `emasser` CLI leverages the [emass_client](https://github.com/mitre/emass_client), which provides a REST API client based on a MITRE-created [OpenAPI](https://www.openapis.org/) version 3 specification for the official [eMASS API specification](https://mitre.github.io/emass_client/docs/redoc).
 This design enables REST API clients to be generated in [any supported programming language](https://openapi-generator.tech/docs/generators/).
-This design decision enables `emass_client` to generate a Ruby client for `emasser` and a TypeScript client that is included with [Security Automation Framework CLI (SAF) CLI](https://github.com/mitre/saf).
+The design enables the `emass_client` to be generated independently of the emasser CLI.
+Currently a Ruby and a Typescript eMASS client API are provided.
+The TypeScript client is used with the [Security Automation Framework CLI (SAF) CLI](https://github.com/mitre/saf).

 ### Business Logic
-Because interactions with the API are handled by a dependency, the bulk of `emasser` business logic is to accepting user input/output, reading data from eMASS or from input, transforming data, and routing data to the appropriate eMASS API endpoint.
+Because interactions with the API are handled by a dependency, the bulk of `emasser` business logic is for accepting user input/output, reading data from eMASS or from input, transforming data, and routing data to the appropriate eMASS API endpoint.
 This business logic is organized into Ruby Classes and Modules based on the command or subcommand requested by the user.

 ## Emasser CLI Architecture
-The `emasser` CLI implements the `emass_client` ruby gem to communicate with an `eMASS` instance via the `eMASS API` as depicted in the diagram below:
+The `emasser` CLI makes use of the `emass_client` ruby gem to communicate with an `eMASS` instance via the `eMASS API` as depicted in the diagram below:

 <div align="center">
   <img src="images/emasser_architecture.jpg" alt="emasser CLI Architecture" title="emasser CLI Architecture">